mansi-kathiriya/zomato_project/README.md

 # zomato_project

-Certainly, here's a Zomato project description with emojis:

 # 🍽️ Node.js Zomato Project 🍕

 Welcome to the Node.js Zomato Project - your gateway to the world of delicious dining! 🌮🍔🍣